imshubham27/Machine-Learning/IMDB reviews for sentiment analysis/README.md

 # IMDB movie reviews for Sentiment Analysis

 Movie Reviews Sentiment analysis tool written in Python using Scikit for running the machine learning models.
 The sentiments considered here is binary (0 or 1).
-0 meaning negative sentiment of tweet and 1 meaning positive sentiment of tweet.
+0 meaning negative sentiment of review and 1 meaning positive sentiment of review.

 sklearn package should be installed and path variable should be configured properly before running this model